whipowill/d2-qolbot/README.md

 	- ``Entry Script`` is ``C:\your\path\to\d2-qolbot\src\d2bs\kolbot\D2BotLead.dbj``
 - Create your bot scripts:
 	- These files are found in ``C:\your\path\to\d2-qolbot\src\d2bs\kolbot\libs\config\``.
+	- ``_DefaultConfig.js`` is a config file that applies to all characters, most of the settings are in here.
-	- Copy ``Sorceress.js`` and rename as ``Sorceress.Yourcharactername.js``.
+	- Copy ``Yourclass.js``, rename as ``Yourclass.Yourcharactername.js``, and modify as needed.
-	- This file controls where your bot goes and how it fights.
-	- The setting ``Scripts.UserAddon`` must be set to ``false``.
-	- Use this handy [skill sheet](https://user.xmission.com/~trevin/DiabloIIv1.09_Skills.html) to look up attack skill IDs.
 - Create your pickit rulesets:
 	- These files are found in ``C:\your\path\to\d2-qolbot\src\d2bs\kolbot\pickit\``.
 	- These files control what items your character picks up and keeps.
-	- These files are referenced in your player scripts.
+	- These files are referenced in your bot scripts.
-- Select your profiles and click the ``Start`` button.
+- Select your profile and click the ``Start`` button.

-## Changes

-I've made some changes to the original Kolbot code:

-- ``Config.InfiniteStash=true`` - will enable use of PlugY pages.
-- ``Config.ViperCheck=true`` - will quit the game if encounter has Vipers.
-- ``Config.DollsCheck=true`` - will quit the game if encounter has Dolls.
-- ``Config.ClearPath=true`` - set to true if you don't want to use Teleport.
-- ``Config.Leaders=["MyCharOne", "MyCharTwo"]`` - set an array of characters who bots will allow to be leader.
-- ``Scripts.ForceSave=true`` - put at the end of your scripts, will fix progress retention issues.

-For fun, to make playing w/ a bot team more lively and amusing, I programmed them to make gallows-humor comments as you play the game using roughly 5,000 offhand remarks from [Darkest Dungeon](https://raw.githubusercontent.com/whipowill/d2-qolbot/master/src/d2bs/kolbot/libs/config/Quotes/quotes.json).

-- ``Config.DarkQuotes=true`` - will cause follower bots to drop gallows-humor chats in the game.

-I've also added some additional chat commands for bot followers which are discussed below.

 ## Multiplayer